-In the 1930s, there was a high number of successful child actors and actresses in Hollywood, including Jackie Cooper, Freddie Bartholomew and Johnny Sheffield, while two of them, Shirley Temple and Jane Withers, even became some the decade’s leading box-office attractions.
-Additionally, there were also several other child actors who were less frequently in the spotlight, but who nonetheless and for various reasons were able to pursue a quite unique and notable career in films as well.
+In the 1930s, several child actors and actresses worked in Hollywood, including Jackie Cooper, Freddie Bartholomew, and Johnny Sheffield.
+At the same time, two of them, Shirley Temple and Jane Withers, even became some of the decade’s leading box office attractions.
+Additionally, several others were less frequent in the spotlight, but they nonetheless, and for various reasons, were able to pursue a unique and notable career in films as well.
 One of them is Cora Sue Collins.

 Ms. Collins, how do you explain your success as a child actress?

 I must have had a very common face.
-In this Freudian era when I was young, I played everybody as a child.
+In this Freudian era, when I was young, I played everybody as a child.
 I guess they could make me up to look like anyone [laughs].
 Yet I hope they weren’t paying me for nothing.
-Movies were incredibly magical to me back then: all little girls want to play dress up and there I was in an industry where I was being dressed by the most famous costume designers.
-I was being made-up by the most famous make-up men and hairdressers, I was being taught by the most famous choreographers and was permitted to play with the most famous movie stars.
+Movies were incredibly magical to me back then: all little girls want to play dress up, and there I was in an industry where I was being dressed by the most famous costume designers.
+I was made-up by the most famous make-up men and hairdressers; I was taught by the most famous choreographers, and was permitted to play with the most famous movie stars.
 It was every little girl’s dream, so it was totally magical.
-But it was also hard work back then, at times I worked six days a week.
+But it was also hard work back then; at times, I worked six days a week.
 Children were permitted three hours a day that they didn’t have to work.
-Sometimes they had to be on the lot at five o’clock in the morning and had to work until late in the evening, that shows you how resilient children are.
-I would be in front of the camera, and then the assistant director would say, ‘All right, Cora Sue, you go to your dressing room and take a fifteen minute nap!’
+Sometimes they had to be on the lot at five o’clock in the morning and had to work until late in the evening.
+That shows you how resilient children are.
+I would be in front of the camera, and then the assistant director would say, ‘All right, Cora Sue, you go to your dressing room and take a fifteen-minute nap!’
 This would be fifteen minutes taken out of those three hours that I was permitted to rest a day, and even to this day, I can still take a nap like that.